maboiteaspam/dns-via-dht/README.md

 node cli.js announce 'mydomain.com' -b '' -p 9090 -h '127.0.0.1' -K 1
 ```

-We ll now resolve the domain, this time we set announcer as our bootstrap nodes.
+We ll now resolve the domain, this time we set the announcer as our bootstrap node.

 ```
 node cli.js resolve 'mydomain.com' -b '127.0.0.1:9090' -h '127.0.0.1' -p 9091 -K 1
 ```

-In both case we reduce K nodes for faster testing.
+In both case we reduce K nodes for fasten the testing.

-The process can repeated as many times as you want to grow the DHT.
+The process can be repeated as many times as you want to grow the DHT.

 # Usage